jipegit/OSXAuditor/CONTRIBUTING.md

 Please do **not** create a pull request without reading this guide first.
 Failure to do so may result in the **rejection** of the pull request.

 ## Philosophy
-Here are some core ideas to keep in mind for contributing to OSXAuditor:
+Here are some core ideas to keep in mind for contributing to OSXAuditor

-* must be as handy as possible for the Responder
+* At it's core OSXAuditor must be as handy as possible for the Responder.
-* don't need tons of libs to work
+* OSXAuditor is most effective and helpful if it can run on a stock system without installing any additional tools.
-* must work properly on either live or dead os x system (ie. hard drive copy)
+* Must work properly on either live or dead os x system (ie. hard drive copy).
-* everything must go through the printandlog() function so that people can add new output format easily
+* All output must go through the printandlog() function so that people can add new output format easily.
-* all the hases go into the global hash db
+* All the hases go into the global hash db.
-* feel free to add any other external malware db

 ## Submitting to OSXAuditor